From the ReadersFinancial Problems: My Strategies to Regain Control

-Let’s face it, if you owe money to people you have financial problems that need to be addressed and attacked with a plan.
+Let’s face it: if you owe money to people, you have financial problems that need to be addressed with a plan.

 Your money issues might not necessarily be problems that will cause you financial stress.

-Finances are for life not just until you are debt free because financial problems never really go away they just get masked with dreams.
+Finances are for life, not just until you are debt-free, because financial problems never really go away; they get masked by dreams.

 Can you see how that might be a problem?